Cubicroots-Playground/trollinfo/README.md

 # Trollinfo

 Sending you information about your trolls.
+Written in go in a single day, no guarantees anything is working here.

+Sends a message with arriving, staying and leaving trolls to a matrix channel 14 minutes before a shift starts.
+Further, displays a web view with the latest state of arriving, staying, leaving trolls at `/?token={your-token}` (use `refresh_seconds=2` parameter to auto-refresh the page) and exposes the data as JSON on `/data?token={your-token}`.

 ## Configure